-Securities, with the exception of certificates of deposits, shall be held with a third party custodian; and all securities purchase by, and all collateral obtained by the City should be properly designated as an asset of the City.
+Securities, except for certificates of deposits, shall be held with a third-party custodian; and all securities purchase by, and all collateral obtained by the City should be properly designated as an asset of the City.
 The securities must be held in an account separate and apart from the assets of the financial institution.
 A third party custodian is defined as any bank depository chartered by the Federal Government, the State of Florida, or any other state or territory of the United States which has a branch or principal place of business in the State of Florida as defined in Section 658.12, Florida Statutes, or by a national association organized and existing under the laws of the United States which is authorized to accept and execute trusts and which is doing business in the State of Florida.
 Certificates of deposits will be placed in the provider's safekeeping department for the term of the deposit.

-The custodian shall accept transaction instructions only from those persons who have been duly authorized by the Chief Financial Officer and which authorization has been provided, in writing, to the custodian.
+The custodian shall accept transaction instructions only from those persons who have been duly authorized by the Finance Director and which authorization has been provided, in writing, to the custodian.
 No withdrawal of securities, in whole or in part, shall be made from safekeeping, shall be permitted unless by such a duly authorized person.

-Monthly, the custodian shall provide the Chief Financial Officer or designee and/or the City's Investment Advisor(s) with detail information on the securities held by the custodian.
+Monthly, the custodian shall provide the Finance Director or designee and the City's Investment Advisor(s) with detailed information on the securities held by the custodian.
 Security transactions between a broker/dealer and the custodian involving the purchase or sale of securities by transfer of money or securities must be made on a "delivery vs. payment" basis, if applicable, to ensure that the custodian will have the security or money, as appropriate, in hand at the conclusion of the transaction.
-Only after receiving written authorization from the Chief Financial Officer shall authorized securities be delivered "free".
+Only after receiving written authorization from the Finance Director shall authorize securities be delivered "free".
 Securities held as collateral shall be held free and clear of any liens.